-- 2.1 To agree the method for measuring objectively the progress of the charity in relation to its vision, mission, strategic objectives, priorities, business plans and annual targets and to receive regular reports on the performance of the charity. - 2.2 To ensure the fundamental values and guiding principles of the charity are articulated and reflected throughout the charity. - 2.3 To appoint the Chief Executive, to set their terms and conditions and to ensure that the Chief Executive and the charity invest in the Chief Executive's ongoing professional development. - 2.4 To receive regular reports from the Chief Executive on progress towards agreed strategic priorities. - 2.5 To hold the Chief Executive to account for the management and administration of the charity. - 2.6 To ensure that the Chief Executive receives regular, constructive feedback on his/her performance in managing the charity and in meeting their annual and longer term targets and objectives. - 2.7 To ensure that the Chief Executive develops a learning organisation and that all staff, both paid and unpaid, review their own performance and regularly receive feedback.
+2.1 To agree the method for measuring objectively the progress of the charity in relation to its vision, mission, strategic objectives, priorities, business plans and annual targets and to receive regular reports on the performance of the charity.

-- 2.8 To articulate the values of the charity. - 2.9 To agree board policies. - 2.10 To ensure that there are mechanisms for beneficiaries, employees, volunteers, other individuals, groups or organisations to bring to the attention of the Trustees any activity that threatens the probity of the charity.
+- 2.2 To ensure the fundamental values and guiding principles of the charity are articulated and reflected throughout the charity. - 2.3 To ensure the views of beneficiaries on the performance of the charity are regularly gathered and considered by the Board. - 2.4 To appoint the Chief Executive, to set their terms and conditions and to ensure that the Chief Executive and the charity invest in the Chief Executive's ongoing professional development. - 2.5 To receive regular reports from the Chief Executive on progress towards agreed strategic priorities. - 2.6 To hold the Chief Executive to account for the management and administration of the charity. - 2.7 To ensure that the Chief Executive receives regular, constructive feedback on his/her performance in managing the charity and in meeting their annual and longer term targets and objectives. - 2.8 To ensure that the Chief Executive develops a learning organisation and that all staff, both paid and unpaid, review their own performance and regularly receive feedback. - 2.9 To articulate the values of the charity. - 2.10 To agree board policies. - 2.11 To ensure that there are mechanisms for beneficiaries, employees, volunteers, other individuals, groups or organisations to bring to the attention of the Trustees any activity that threatens the probity of the charity.